LennardHerzberg/MarkersUnconsciousProcessing/README.md

 ## General info
 This work is part of a simultaneous EEG-fMRI study which includes more data that will be published elsewhere (for more information please see https://github.com/JuliaSchraeder/SubconsciousBias).

 The study investigates on the topic of conscious and unconsonscious processing of emotional facial expressions by analyzing EEG data of 52 healthy participants.
 The experimental setup consists of a modified backward masked emotional conflict task, allowing to examine the effect of consciousness as well as the impact of emotional conflict on the processing of emotional facial expressions.
-Three different event-related potentials were used for analysis (P100/N170 for research on the effect of consciousness on emotional face processing, vMMN for the effect of emotional conflict).
+Three different event-related potentials were used for analysis (P100/N170 for research on the effect of consciousness on emotional face processing, N400/LPP for the effect of emotional conflict).

 #### Authors
 Lennard Herzberg 1, Julia Schräder 1,2, Han-Gue Jo 3, Ute Habel 1,2, Lisa Wagels 1,2